lightbeamai/lb-installer/sql_user_check_glue/README.md

 ### Pre-requisites

-Install [aws](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) on the machine.
+Install [aws cli](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) on the machine.

 ### Run the script
 The script verifies user permissions for Glue and Athena services.